sdasgup3/PLDI19-ArtifactEvaluation/README.md

 As the entire testing took several days to complete, so we will provide instructions about testings sample instructions from each category in order to reproduce the results.

 ##### Testing a register instruction ( ~4 mins runtime )
 The idea is to first create an instance of the assembly instruction under test and then to test that instance using a set of input CPU states.
-In the `Test charts` link above, we might find variants of the the command mentioned below, for example, one with an extra --samereg switch.
-This is to ensure that instructions like xchg, xadd, cmpxchg are tested with both the src and dest operands as same registers.
-This is important as the semantics rules of these instructions are different when the src and dest are the same registers and hence we test them separately.
+In the `Test charts` link above, we might find variants of the the command mentioned below, for example, one with an extra `--samereg` switch.
+This is to ensure that instructions like `xchg`, `xadd`, `cmpxchg` are tested with both the source and destination operands as same registers.
+This is important as the semantics rules of such instructions are different when the source and destination are the same and hence we test them separately.
   ```bash
   $ cd ~/TestArena
   $ ~/Github/binary-decompilation/x86-semantics/scripts/process_spec.pl --prepare_concrete --opcode psrlq_xmm_xmm --workdir concrete_instances/register-variants/psrlq_xmm_xmm